 Requesting a Variance to the Food Sanitation Rules

-Restaurants must apply for a variance before starting any specialized processing, such as curing, vacuum-packaging or acidifying foods as described in OAR 333-150-0000 Chapter 3-502.11.
+Restaurants must have a variance approved by the Oregon Health Authority (OHA) before starting any specialized processing, such as curing, vacuum-packaging, canning or acidifying foods as described in OAR 333-150-0000 Chapter 3-502.11.

 Keep in mind variances are not intended for facilities that do not meet rules.
 They are for facilities that can show that the rules present an undue burden to their operation and that their proposed alternative will provide public health protection equal to or greater than the measures provided for in the current rules.
 All variance applications must be approved before the procedure is put into practice.